Ecuador South Eastern Pacific swordfish - longline

 FIP Objective(s)

-This FIP is being developed to achieve MSC certification for the Eastern South Pacific swordfish longline fishery and is expected to start full assessment in December 2024.
+This FIP is being developed to achieve MSC certification for the Eastern South Pacific swordfish longline fishery and is expected to commence full assessment in December 2024.

 FIP Type